Makerere University School of Medicine

-The Makerere University School of Medicine (MUSM), also known as the Makerere University Medical School, is the school of medicine of Makerere University, Uganda's oldest and largest public university.
+The Makerere University School of Medicine (MUSM) in Kampala, Uganda, also known as the Makerere University Medical School, is the school of medicine of Makerere University, Uganda's oldest and largest public university.
 The medical school has been part of Makerere University since 1924.
 The school provides medical education at diploma, undergraduate, and postgraduate levels.

 Location

 The school's campus is located on Mulago Hill in north-east Kampala, Uganda's capital and largest city.
 The campus is approximately 4 km, north of the city's central business district.
 The pre-clinical disciplines of the medical school are integrated with the Makerere University School of Biomedical Sciences.
 The clinical teaching disciplines are integrated with the Mulago Hospital Complex and the Makerere University School of Public Health, all of which are also located on Mulago Hill.

 Overview

 MUSM is one of the schools that comprise the Makerere University College of Health Sciences, a constituent semi-autonomous college of Makerere University.
 The college is headed by a principal and a deputy principal, while each school is headed by a dean.